 How To Change Bike Tire In 13 Steps

 - Loosen the nuts that hold the axle to the frame – If they are too tight to loosen, you can spray them with lubricant.
 Some modern bicycles do not have nuts.
-They have a quick-release which can be loosened and removed.
+They have a quick release which can be loosened and removed.

 - Remove the wheel – Remove the wheel from the frame.
 If it’s the rear wheel, make sure you don’t get the chain caught up in the gears.
-If it’s the front wheel, it’s a little easier because you don’t have to content with the chain.
+If it’s the front wheel, it’s a little easier because you don’t have to be content with the chain.
 If the wheel isn’t coming off easily make sure the brakes have been released because they can interfere with the removal of the wheel.

 - Deflate the tube – Press down on the inner part of the valve until all of the air has been released.

-- Remove the wheel and tube from the rim of the bicycle – If you do not know how to change bike tire, this step is very important.
+- Remove the wheel and tube from the rim of the bicycle – If you do not know how to change the bike tire, this step is very important.

 You do not want to scratch or damage the rim.
-Use a tire lever, or handle of spoon or similar object, and carefully ease under the wheel moving around the rim.
+Use a tire lever, or the handle of a spoon or similar object, and carefully ease under the wheel moving around the rim.
 You may also need to unscrew a small nut at the base of the valve stem to take the inner tube out completely.

-- Inspect tube – If you are learning how to change bike tire because you have a damaged tube, determine where the puncture is.
+- Inspect tube – If you are learning how to change a bike tire because you have a damaged tube, determine where the puncture is.